rgreminger/tilburg-science-hub/docs/setup/latex.md

 ```

 !!! note "For Windows Users"
-    Download the file `install-tl-windows.exe' from [here](https://www.tug.org/texlive/acquire-netinstall.html) and follow the instructions.
+    Download the file `install-tl-windows.exe` from [here](https://www.tug.org/texlive/acquire-netinstall.html) and follow the instructions.

 !!! note "For Mac Users"
     We can install this using `homebrew`: